hristianivanov/Car-Rental-Web-App/README.md

 ## Contributing

 Contributions to this project are welcome.
-If you identify any bugs, security vulnerabilities, or have suggestions for enhancements, please feel free to open an issue or submit a pull request.
+If you identify any bugs, security vulnerabilities, or have suggestions for enhancements, please feel free to open an issue or submit a pull

-## Credits

-This project is developed and maintained by Hristian Ivanov.
-It was created as a part of the ASP.NET Advanced course at SoftUni.